CBD for Post-Surgery Pain

 Check for Drug Interactions

-As with any supplement, check with your doctor before taking CBD if you take other medications.
-Though CBD does not have any known negative side effects, it can potentially interfere with another medication you are taking.
+As with any supplement, if you take other prescription drugs, check with your doctor before taking CBD.
+Though CBD does not have any known negative severe side effects, it can potentially interfere with another medication you are taking.
 Your doctor can let you know if there would be any potential drug interactions.

 How Should I Take CBD?

-CBD has a proven track record of providing pain relief for various conditions.
-So, if you are anticipating pain post-surgery then CBD may be a great option for you.
+CBD has been shown to provide pain relief for various conditions.
+So, if you are anticipating pain post-surgical pain, then CBD may be a great option for you.

 Browse our collection of CBD products to find the best fit for you!